projecto-magnifico/delphi-frontend/src/API.md

 GET /threads
-Returns the threads with the highest score, with related articles and keywords
+Returns the threads with the highest score
 Queries:
     ?count=1+       return this number of top stories, defaults to 10 ?unnamed=true   returns only stories with an empty name property ?summary=null   returns only stories with no summary written ?summary=due    returns only stories with no summary or one over three days old

+GET /threads/:id
+Returns thread details for given thread_id

+GET /threads/:id/articles
-GET /threads/id
+GET /threads/:id/keywords
-Returns score, articles and keywords for given thread_id
+Returns articles/keywords for given thread_id

-PATCH /threads/id
+PATCH /threads/:id
-Update details - commonly name - of the thread id
+Update details - commonly name and summary - of the thread id

-POST /threads/id/articles
+POST /threads/:id/articles
 Add an article to a thread

 GET /keywords